Hamburger

 We use in particular:

-We use services from specialized third parties to enable the direct playback of digital audio and video content, such as music or podcasts.
+We use services from specialized third parties to embed digital content into our website.
+Digital content includes image and video material, music, and podcasts.

 We use in particular:

-We utilize the opportunity to display targeted advertising for our activities and operations on third parties such as social media platforms and search engines.
+We use the option to display targeted advertising via third parties, such as social media platforms and search engines, for our activities and operations.

-We aim to reach people with such advertising who are already interested in our activities and operations or might be interested (Remarketing and Targeting).
-For this purpose, we may transmit corresponding – possibly personal – information to third parties that enable such advertising.
-We can also determine if our advertising is successful, particularly if it leads to visits to our website (Conversion Tracking).
+Our aim with such advertising is to reach individuals who are already interested in or might be interested in our activities and operations (remarketing and targeting).
+For this purpose, we may transmit relevant—including possibly personal—data to third parties that enable such advertising.
+We may also determine whether our advertising is successful, i.e. whether it leads to visits on our website (conversion tracking).

-Third parties, where we advertise and where you as a user are registered, may be able to associate the use of our website with your profile there.
+Third parties where we advertise, and where you are logged in, may associate your usage of our website with your profile on that platform.

 We use in particular:

-We use extensions for our website to be able to utilize additional functions.
-We can use selected services from suitable providers or use such extensions on our own server infrastructure.
+We use extensions on our website to enable additional functionality.
+We may use selected services from suitable providers or host such extensions on our own digital infrastructure.

 We use in particular: